Nebula

 Originally, the term "nebula" was used to describe any diffused astronomical object, including galaxies beyond the Milky Way.
-The Andromeda Galaxy, for instance, was once referred to as the Andromeda Nebula (and spiral galaxies in general as "spiral nebulae") before the true nature of galaxies was confirmed in the early 20th century by Vesto Slipher, Edwin Hubble and others.
+The Andromeda Galaxy, for instance, was once referred to as the Andromeda Nebula (and spiral galaxies in general as "spiral nebulae") before the true nature of galaxies was confirmed in the early 20th century by Vesto Slipher, Edwin Hubble, and others.
 Edwin Hubble discovered that most nebulae are associated with stars and illuminated by starlight.
 He also helped categorize nebulae based on the type of light spectra they produced.

 Observational history

 Around 150 AD, Ptolemy recorded, in books VII–VIII of his Almagest, five stars that appeared nebulous.
 He also noted a region of nebulosity between the constellations Ursa Major and Leo that was not associated with any star.
-The first true nebula, as distinct from a star cluster, was mentioned by the Muslim Persian astronomer Abd al-Rahman al-Sufi, in his Book of Fixed Stars (964).
+The first true nebula, as distinct from a star cluster, was mentioned by the Muslim Persian astronomer Abd al-Rahman al-Sufi in his Book of Fixed Stars (964).
 He noted "a little cloud" where the Andromeda Galaxy is located.
 He also cataloged the Omicron Velorum star cluster as a "nebulous star" and other nebulous objects, such as Brocchi's Cluster.
-The supernova that created the Crab Nebula, the SN 1054, was observed by Arabic and Chinese astronomers in 1054.
+The supernovas that created the Crab Nebula, SN 1054, was observed by Arabic and Chinese astronomers in 1054.

 In 1610, Nicolas-Claude Fabri de Peiresc discovered the Orion Nebula using a telescope.
 This nebula was also observed by Johann Baptist Cysat in 1618.
-However, the first detailed study of the Orion Nebula was not performed until 1659, by Christiaan Huygens, who also believed he was the first person to discover this nebulosity.
+However, the first detailed study of the Orion Nebula was not performed until 1659 by Christiaan Huygens, who also believed he was the first person to discover this nebulosity.

 In 1715, Edmond Halley published a list of six nebulae.
 This number steadily increased during the century, with Jean-Philippe de Cheseaux compiling a list of 20 (including eight not previously known) in 1746.
 From 1751 to 1753, Nicolas-Louis de Lacaille cataloged 42 nebulae from the Cape of Good Hope, most of which were previously unknown.
 Charles Messier then compiled a catalog of 103 "nebulae" (now called Messier objects, which included what are now known to be galaxies) by 1781; his interest was detecting comets, and these were objects that might be mistaken for them.